-The Inferred Mineral Resource at Koné is hosted within a 150-200m wide complex quartz diorite package which dips 45-50° west and strikes north-south, and is interpreted as a series of intrusions rather than a single coherent intrusion.
+The mineralization at Koné is hosted within a 150-330m wide complex quartz diorite package which dips 45-50° west and strikes north-south, and is interpreted as a series of intrusions rather than a single coherent intrusion.
 The diorite package is intruded into folded mafic volcaniclastic country rocks.
 Metamorphic grade in the area is upper greenschist to lower amphibolite facies.
 A foliation striking north-south and dipping 45-50° to the west is consistent throughout the area.

 The hanging wall contact of the diorite package with the overlying volcaniclastic package is well defined by current drilling and is marked by thin dykes of diorite and a 10-20m thick, barren diorite body.

-The footwall contact is poorly defined as the majority of the current drilling ends in the diorite and only the deeper core holes have intersected this contact.
 In the footwall, mafic volcaniclastic rocks dominate the geology and are also intruded by thin, foliation parallel diorite dykes which have weak gold values associated with their contacts.
-Folds observed in the volcaniclastic rocks typically plunge between 10-40° towards the south west.
+Folds observed in the volcaniclastic rocks typically plunge between 10-40° towards the southwest.

 The diorites are coarse to fine-grained, grey in colour and composed of domains of plagioclase ± quartz and domains of mafic minerals – dominantly biotite.
 Grain size variations are common and coarse grained and fine-grained variations are captured by the core logging and often have sharp, measurable contacts which suggest the diorite is a polyphase composite intrusive with multiple pulses of diorite (of the same composition and appearance) intruding into each other.
 However, the coarse and fine components of the package can also have soft gradational contacts and grade into one another progressively.